HugoChambert/LITHOVISION.1/WHITE_LABEL.md

 # White Label Configuration

-LithoVision is now configured as a white-label application with **no authentication required**.
+LITHOVISION is now configured as a white-label application with **no authentication required**.

 ## Changes Made